Andy4495/ConnectedStatusMonitor/README.md

 [![Arduino Compile Sketches](https://github.com/Andy4495/ConnectedStatusMonitor/actions/workflows/arduino-compile-sketches.yml/badge.svg)](https://github.com/Andy4495/ConnectedStatusMonitor/actions/workflows/arduino-compile-sketches.yml)
 [![Check Markdown Links](https://github.com/Andy4495/ConnectedStatusMonitor/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/ConnectedStatusMonitor/actions/workflows/CheckMarkdownLinks.yml)

-Energia (an Arduino-derived IDE for TI microcontrollers) sketch for a status display of various sensor data readings that are queried from the [ThingSpeak][6] IoT Platform.
+Status display sketch and hardware to display various sensor data readings that are queried from the [ThingSpeak][6] IoT Platform.

 The sketch is specifically designed for use with the Texas Instruments TM4C1294 [Connected LaunchPad][1], [Kentec Touch Display BoosterPack][2] (SPI version), [Futaba 162SD03][9] Vacuum Fluorescent Display, and SparkFun [Micro OLED Breakout][12].

-While the sketch is written for a specific hardware configuration, it can be used as an example for the following (both on Arduino and Energia platforms):
+While the sketch is written for a specific hardware configuration, it can be used as an example for the following:

 - TCP and UDP connections using Ethernet
 - [ArduinoJson][3] library for parsing JSON strings